jmalonda12/joshs-megr2156-portfolio/docs/assignments/A02/index.md

 19.18 mm x 19.18 mm

 This size was used as the basis for the CAD model.
+Because the same cross-sectional geometry is required for every element, the 368 mm^2 area is applied to all five truss members.

 ## 8. Approximate Weight of the Truss

 The total length of the truss members is approximately 3.454 m.
 I used the calculated cross-sectional area and the density of steel to estimate the mass and weight of the truss.
-This theoretical result provides a value to compare with the final CAD model.
+This theoretical result provides a baseline value that can later be compared with the CAD model.

 Using a steel density of approximately 7850 kg/m^3: